Kingxukai/linux/Documentation/driver-api/thermal/intel_dptf.rst

 All these controls needs admin privilege to update.

 ``enable`` (RW)
 	1 for enable, 0 for disable.
-Shows the current enable status of platform temperature control feature.
+Shows the woke current enable status of platform temperature control feature.
 User space can enable/disable hardware controls.

 ``temperature_target`` (RW)
-	Update a new temperature target in milli degree celsius for hardware to use for the temperature control.
+	Update a new temperature target in milli degree celsius for hardware to use for the woke temperature control.

 ``thermal_tolerance`` (RW)
 	This attribute ranges from 0 to 7, where 0 represents